Azadi Stadium

 The Azadi Stadium (ورزشگاه آزادی, /fa/), opened and also well known as the Aryamehr Stadium (ورزشگاه آریامهر), is an all-seater football stadium in Tehran, Iran.
-The stadium was designed by Abdol Aziz Mirza Farman-Farmaian Architects and Associates (AFFA) with other parts of the sports complex based on plans by Skidmore, Owings & Merrill, an American architectural, urban planning, and engineering firm.
-It was inaugurated on 17 of October 1971 by Mohammad Reza Pahlavi, the late Shah of Iran; it is currently self-owned by Esteghlal and Persepolis.
+The stadium was designed by Abdol Aziz Mirza Farman-Farmaian Architects and Associates (AFFA), with other parts of the sports complex based on plans by American architectural and engineering firm Skidmore, Owings & Merrill.
+It currently has a capacity of 78,116 spectators, as a result of conversion to an all-seater stadium.

+Originally named Aryamehr (lit.
+'Light of the Aryans') after the title of the Shah, the stadium was inaugurated on 17 of October 1971 by Mohammad Reza Pahlavi, the late Shah of Iran, as part of the greater Aryamehr Sport Complex.
+Both stadium and complex were renamed after the 1979 Iranian Revolution to Azadi (meaning "freedom" in Persian).

+The largest association football stadium in Western Asia, it was built to host the 1974 Asian Games and has hosted the 1976 AFC Asian Cup.
+The stadium has also hosted five finals of Asian Club Competitions: three finals of AFC Champions League in 1999, 2002 and 2018 and two finals of the Asian Cup Winners' Cup in 1991 and 1993.
+Azadi Stadium also hosted WAFF Championship Tournament in 2004 and 2008.

+Azadi Stadium is currently under the joint ownership of Esteghlal and Persepolis, the capital's two premier football teams, who also shares the stadium as their home ground.
 It is also the home stadium of the Iran national football team.
-It has a capacity of 78,116 spectators, as a result of conversion to all-seater stadium.
-The stadium is part of the larger Azadi Sport Complex.

-Aryamehr (meaning "Light of the Aryans") was the title of the Shah; it was renamed after the Iranian Revolution to Azadi meaning "freedom" in Persian).
-It is the largest association football stadium in Western Asia.
-It was built to host the 1974 Asian Games and has hosted the 1976 AFC Asian Cup.
-The stadium also hosted five finals of Asian Club Competitions: three finals of AFC Champions League in 1999, 2002 and 2018 and two finals of Asian Cup Winners' Cup in 1991 and 1993.
-Azadi Stadium also hosted WAFF Championship Tournament in 2004 and 2008.

-Because of the loud sound of vuvuzelas, similar to the sound of bees, the stadium is sometimes referred to as a "Bee swarm".
+Because of the loud sound of vuvuzelas frequently used by spectators, similar to the sound of bees, the stadium is sometimes referred to as a "bee swarm".

 Location

-The stadium is located in the West of Tehran, near Ekbatan district.
+The stadium is located in western Tehran's District 22, adjacent to Ekbatan Town.